Vantage celebrates its 40th anniversary this year!

 The highlight of your day is a tour of Vienna’s historic center, a UNESCO World Heritage Site.

 Your morning city tour takes you by coach and on foot across the famous Ringstrasse into the Innere Stadt, where you’ll see the Hofburg palace, the Stephansdom cathedral, the fashionable Graben area and its adjoining Kohlmarkt.
 The latter was once a coal market, but today, the only coal is of the highly compressed type, namely the diamonds that glitter in the street’s many high-end jewelry shops.
-Your tour also features a visit to the Austrian National Library, the largest Baroque library in Europe.
+Your tour also features a visit to the Imperial Treasury in Hofburg Palace, which houses priceless jewels and regalia from the House of Habsburg, as well as religious artifacts from the Middle Ages.

 In the morning you can attend a presentation on Vienna’s famous musical heritage.
 When you return to your ship after your city tour, the afternoon is free.
 Perhaps you’ll join your Concierge for a Viennese pub crawl.
 Then, in the early evening, you will experience Vienna’s musical gifts during your visit to the Kursalon, where an orchestra, singers, and dancers perform a wonderful classical concert.
 Back on board later this evening, come to the lounge where professionals from Viennese opera and music halls will teach you how to dance the waltz in true Blue Danube style.